-Noise modelled data is available for the scheme extent, which classifies the trunk road within the scheme extent as between 65 and 70 dB Scotland's Noise Scotland's Environment).
+Noise modelled data is not available for the scheme extent (Scotland's Noise Scotland's Environment).

-The scheme is situated within a rural location where vehicle traffic on the A9 is anticipated to be the dominant source of noise emissions.
+The scheme is situated within a rural location where vehicle traffic on the A82 is anticipated to be the dominant source of noise emissions.